 As electric and hybrid vehicles are typically costlier than internal combustion engine (ICE) vehicles, the initiative was designed to encourage Kiwis to opt for carbon-friendly vehicles by making them more affordable.

-How has the Clean Car Discount changed?
+What does the Clean Car Discount cover?

 What else do I need to know?

-- Cost less than $80,000 including GST and on-road costs
+- Cost less than $80,000 including GST and on-road costs.

 - Have a safety rating of 3-stars or more on the RightCar website at the time of registration